+B-Non-Voting Items-

-B - Non-Voting Items - Change of Address - Please print new address below: Meeting Attendance - Mari ι box to the right if you plan to attend the Ann ual Meeting Authorized Signature - Th is section must be completed for your vote to be counted - Date and Sign Bel- ow Signature Name Date , 2017. attorney, executor, administ LY as name(s) appear(s) on this proxy.
-Wher rator, trustee or guardian, please give full titl I officer.
-If a partnership, please sign in partne e as such.
-If a corporation, please s
+Change of Address - Please print new address below:

+Maating Attandance Ma rk box to the right if you plan to attend the Ann wreeting Attenuance - 1918 ik ook to the right if you plan to attend the Alm Authorized Signature - T his section must be completed for your vote to be counted - Date and Sign Belo ow

+NOTE: Please sign EXACTLY as name(s) appear(s) on this proxy.
+When shares are held by joint tenants, both should sign.
+When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
+If a corporation, please sign in full corporate name by the President or other authorized officer.
+If a partnership, please sign in partnership name by authorized person.